Burleigh Waters

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 145 daily trips across all routes, equating to approximately 18 weekly trips per individual stop.
+Residents of Burleigh Waters have good access to public transport, with an average distance of 227 meters to the nearest transport stop.
+On average, there are 145 trips per day across all routes, which translates to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport